 I am currently employed at Stanford University in the Office of Emergency Management as a Program Coordinator.
 My primary role is to execute a campus-wide seismic mitigation project that will reduce the impact of an earthquake on essential campus operations by securing high value equipment.
 My MS-HEM is invaluable to this position.

-- Laura Harwood, M.S.
-Healthcare Emergency Management, 2010
+- Laura Harwood '10, M.S. in HEM